tanvirA25/ta25-CS388-001/Milestone1/readme.md

 ### Description

-- An an dedicated to show move and tv shows trailers with the additon of filtered search and showcasing of trending and upcoming contents.
+- A dedicated app to show move and tv shows trailers with the additon of filtered search and showcasing of trending and upcoming contents.

 ### App Evaluation